and how to use them

 Which unit to use

 As far as possible you should use metric units from the International System of Units (SI).
 For any scientific publication, you must use the SI units.
 However, some other units are tolerated in areas where they have been used traditionally, such as °dH for German degree of hardness, °f for French degree, bar for pressure values, curie for radioactivity (1 Ci = 3.7 · 1010 Bq), etc. In ion exchange, we really need equivalents (eq) as moles are not acceptable for multivalent ions.
+See units of capacity and concentration.

 |eq/L||g/L as CaCO3|